Open point cloud(s)

 • Smoothness: This parameter controls the roughness of the generated model.
 Higher values produce more smooth models.

-• Force 8-bit colors: In certain cases, 3rd party software packages will export LAS files with 8-bit colors instead of 16-bit (as outlined in the LAS specs), resulting in colorless octrees.
-In these cases, re-generate the octree by enabling this option.
+• Color size: Some 3rd party software packages incorrectly export LAS files with 8-bit colors instead of 16-bit (as outlined in the LAS specs).
+NUBIGON automatically detects the bit depth of the stored color values by default.
+If the resulting octree is still colorless, regenerate the octree by choosing the 8-bit option.

 Step 3: Explore Object Inspector

-Once the octree generation is complete, it will be displayed in the viewport and listed in the Object List.
+Once the octree generation is complete, it will appear in the viewport and be listed in the Object List.

 Transform Attributes

-You can change the object's translation, rotation, and scaling parameters in the Transform Attributes.
-Any transformation of the octree using manipulators will also be automatically reflected in this section.
+You can modify the object's translation, rotation, and scaling parameters in the Transform Attributes section.
+Any transformations made using manipulators will also be reflected here.

 Object Attributes

-Expand the Object Attributes to list the following:
+Expand the Object Attributes section to view details such as:

-• Number of points included in the octree
+• Number of points: The total number of points included in the octree

-• Availability of normal vectors: These are either calculated during the octree generation process (see above) or read from 3rd-party sources
+• Availability of normal vectors: These are either calculated during octree generation (see above) or read from third-party sources

-• Availability of intensity values: If the original point cloud contains intensity values and the user has enabled Read intensity in the advanced settings, they will be available in the octree.
+• Availability of intensity values: If the original point cloud contains intensity values and Read intensity is enabled in the advanced settings, they will be available in the octree.

 • Offset vector: This is the offset applied during octree generation.
-Correctly opened point clouds from the same site and coordinate system should have the same offset vector.
+Properly opened point clouds from the same site and coordinate system should have the same offset vector.

 Material Attributes